 DYNAMIC INCIDENT TRACKING

-Evaluate injuries, illnesses, near misses, property damage, equipment failure, safety observations and more within a single, cloud-based solution.
+Analyze, report, and manage injuries, illnesses, near misses, property damage, equipment failure, safety observations and more within a single, cloud-based software solution.

 FLEXIBLE REPORTING CAPABILITIES